Skip to main content

 Note: In Alsace and Moselle, Good Friday and St. Stephen’s Day (Dec.
 26) are also public holidays.

-Disclaimer: The information provided on or through this website is for informational purposes only and does not constitute legal or professional advice.
-Safeguard Global does not make any representations or warranties, and expressly disclaims any liability arising from or concerning the information contained herein, including the lost essence, interpretation, accuracy and/or completeness of the information and language translation.
-Laws and regulations may change and interpretations may vary.
+Disclaimer: The information provided is for informational purposes only and does not constitute legal or professional advice.
+Safeguard Global disclaims any liability arising from reliance on this information.
+Certain content may be sourced from third parties and remains their intellectual property; all other content is owned by Safeguard Global and protected by applicable intellectual property laws.
 You are encouraged to seek professional or legal advice to address any issues, questions or matters arising from the information contained herein.

 Contact Us